linquynus/TFregulomeR-dev/inst/update_notes/compendium_update.md

 ## Current TFBSs in TFregulomeR compendium v2.0.0
-What's new in the version v1.99.0 - 4 October 2019:
+What's new in the version v2.0.0 - 5 March 2019:

-1) 865 PWMs in mouse were added.
+1) 865 PWMs in mouse were added (For Canada server; for Singpaore server coming soon).

 ## Previous TFregulomeR data compendium